What is Isopto Homatropine?

 It is not known whether homatropine ophthalmic passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-To treat uveitis, you may need to use homatropine ophthalmic every 3 to 4 hours.
+To treat uveitis, you may need to use Isopto Homatropine every 3 to 4 hours.

 Wash your hands before using the eye drops.